Big question after Trump's win: What's next for health care?

 Trump has nominated environmental lawyer and vaccine skeptic Robert F. Kennedy Jr. to lead the Department of Health and Human Services and television personality Dr. Mehmet Oz to lead the Centers for Medicare and Medicaid Services.

 Kennedy has not given recent public statements on the Affordable Care Act.
-But he has called for sweeping changes to country’s health care system and suggested that Medicare, the government-run health care program for seniors, should fund gym memberships and healthy food instead of prioritizing payments for prescription drugs.
+But he has called for sweeping changes to the country’s health care system and suggested that Medicare, the government-run health care program for seniors, should fund gym memberships and healthy food instead of prioritizing payments for prescription drugs.

 Oz previously praised the ACA when it was unveiled.
-But during an unsuccessful 2022 run for U.S. Senate in Pennsylvania, he backed away from that initial support, saying "The American health care system is in need of improvement."
+But during an unsuccessful 2022 run for U.S. Senate in Pennsylvania, he backed away from that initial support, saying, "The American health care system is in need of improvement."

 As Trump leans to his team of advisers to weigh the future of the Affordable Care Act, and the expanded subsidies' expiration date nears, New York health care advocates say they're prepared to take their fight to Capitol Hill.